remboinc/Publishing_a_comic/README.md

 pip install -r requirements.txt
 ```
 ## Environment variables
-You need to create an `.env` file, get your access token on the [VK website](https://dev.vk.com/api/access-token/implicit-flow-user) and insert it into the access_token variable in the `.env` file.
-To run in the environment of the program must be:
+You need to create an `.env` file.
+After that, you need to get access_token and client_id and insert it into variables in the `.env` file.
-access_token and client_id.

 Client_id is needed to work with the application.
 Access token is needed so that your application has access to your account and can publish messages in groups.